For U.S.-Mexico border town, September 11 brought high wall

 On September 11, 2001, locals recall how Border Patrol agents armed with assault rifles immediately took up guard at the Naco station, although the larger changes to security have been incremental over the past decade.

 Most noticeable is the new border wall.
-Whereas it once extended about a mile either side of Naco, a curtain of steel up to 15 feet tall now carves across 20 miles of the high grassland valley, lit at night by stadium-style lights, and monitored by video cameras.
+Whereas it once extended about a mile either side of Naco, a curtain of steel up to 15-foot (4.5-meter) tall now carves across 20 miles (32 km) of the high grassland valley, lit at night by stadium-style lights, and monitored by video cameras.

 The number of agents at the local U.S. Border Patrol station, meanwhile, has quadrupled to around 400.
 The station itself is being rebuilt at a reported cost of $40 million to include a new helipad, stabling for more than two dozen horses, as well as a gym, indoor shooting range and offices for agents.